All Episodes

 For all the years that I've seen and been observing the conservative movement, and some would say that I am involved in it.

-But let me leave that to others uh to say, but I know that I for all the years that I have been observing the conservative movement, I am sensing a true revolt by the grassroots, the activists, the voters, the people that did the work that went door to door in 2000 and 2004 and got these candidates elected, and they're fed up with these candidates refusing to act like the winners that they are.
+But I know that for all the years that I have been observing the conservative movement, I am sensing a true revolt by the grassroots, the activists, the voters, the people that did the work that went door to door in 2000 and 2004 and got these candidates elected.

 Like, for example, there's a story in the Washington Times.

-So, where is this story?
+Where is this story?

-It's it's a Donald Lambrush story.
+It's a Donald Lambrough story.

-It isn't the base.
+isn't the base.

 In fact, I got a couple of emails on this.

-Did some did you watch the Sunday shows?
+Did you watch the Sunday shows?

 Did some White House operative refer to me as a sexist and elitist?

-I got two notes saying by name, or was I just lumped in the group?
+I got two notes saying by name or was I just lumped in the group?

 Okay, okay, that's fine.

-Okay, I mean I'm sexist and elitist.
+I mean, I'm sexist and elitist.

 I'm just lumped in a group.